eccentricexit/iuvo/design_pattern_decisions.md

 The strategy consists of having a Proxy contract that forwards calls to the most recent version of the contract (defined in `target`) with the use of `DELEGATE CALL`.
 This means code on `target` will be executed in the context of the Proxy.
 With this, we can retain user`s data across upgrades.

+The upgradable system was built by modifing a simplified version of openzeppelin's proxy contract to add allow circuit breaks on the proxy contract.
+To accomplish this I used openzeppelin's Pausable contracts from ethpm.

 # Circuit Breaks

 If an attack is detected, it is valuable to have a circuit break that can halt operations on the contract until a proper investigation can take place.